 Secretariat support to NVC: Please describe secretariat support, composition, functions, activities implemented, available resources, challenges and other support.

-NVC activities in 2019: Please provide a brief summary of the NVC activities in the year under review and current year to date, including key issues addressed from the meetings, and list any concerns that have arisen, including concerns from the NVC about the national programme, and challenges in organizing and/or holding regular NVC meetings.
+NVC activities in (provide year): Please provide a brief summary of the NVC activities in the year under review and current year to date, including key issues addressed from the meetings, and list any concerns that have arisen, including concerns from the NVC about the national programme, and challenges in organizing and/or holding regular NVC meetings.

 NVC workplan for the next year.